daraudoh/Number-Guessing-Game/README.md

 # Number-Guessing-Game

-Completed the number guessing game:
+Completed a number guessing game:
 - Generates a random number between 1 and 100.
 - Asks the player for thier guess.
 - Displays whether the guess is higher or lower than the number.